henrik/thepugautomatic.com-eleventy/src/site/posts/2023-07-13-ruby-module-builder-patterns.md

 Modules are instances (of the `Module` class) but can also (unlike non-module instances) be mixed into other modules or classes via `include`.

-When you define a method on a module, effectively you either define it on the module-as-instance or on the module-as-mixin.
+And methods on modules are defined either on the module-as-instance or on the module-as-mixin.

 ### Instance methods